luminus-framework/luminus/resources/md/guestbook.md

        (throw (or (.getNextException e) e))))))
 ```

-The database is connection is read from the `:database-url` environment variable at runtime.
+The database connection is read from the `:database-url` environment variable at runtime.
 This variable is populated from the `profiles.clj` file during development and has to be set as an environment variable for production, e.g:

 ```
 export DATABASE_URL="jdbc:h2:./guestbook.db"